Bonk (series)

 His Japanese name PC-Genjin is a pun on the PC Engine, with his European name PC Kid similarly referencing the system's name (the console is also called PC Engine in Europe).
 The "PC" part of his Japanese and European names also stands for "Pithecanthropus Computerurus", a fictitious species name for the character.
-The American title Bonk is also not used in the European versions due to the word "bonk" being inappropriate slang in British English.
+The American title Bonk is also not used in the European versions due to the word "bonk" being connoted with having sex in British English.

 Konami now owns the rights to the Bonk series as a result of its absorption of the series' publisher Hudson Soft in 2012.

 Origin

 As stated on Hudson Soft's website, in their "The Definitive Bonk" article, Bonk was originally created as a comic character, PC Caveman (Genjin), in a magazine for the PC Engine.
-So many people liked the character that there were talks held on giving him a game of his own.
+Many people liked the character and there were talks held on giving him a game of his own.
 In addition to this, many people even mistook him for an upcoming game character even before his game was in development, because the magazine frequently featured comics of upcoming games.